 Avia slid her hands down his chest.

 Brian took a hold of her hands.
 "Let me get this food on the grill."
-He kissed her before releasing her hands.
+He kissed her as he pulled her arms around him.

-Avia walked over to the couch and sprawled across it.
+Avia grabbed her beer and walked over to the couch and sprawled across it.
 "Are you going to call that cop?"

 Brian put the steaks and corn into large metal baking pan.
-"Do you want me to call him or fuck you?"
+"Eventually.”
+He picked up the pan.
+“Will you open the door for me?”

 "Not yet," Brian said.

-Avia opened the exterior door and propped it open with a brick. then, she wheeled the propane grilled through it.
+Avia opened the exterior door and propped it open with a brick.
+Then, she wheeled the propane grill through it.

 Brian sat the food on a small table next to the door.
 He grabbed the grill kit and walked outside.

 "The hose is over there."
 Avia motioned.
-She watched as Brian scrubbed and cleaned the grill.
+She watched as Brian scrubbed the grill with a wire brush.

-"You forgot to put the food on it," Avia said.
+Avia looked at the grill.
+"You forgot to put the food on it."

 "I can do that," Avia said.
-She walked Brian walk into the bedroom.
+She watched Brian walk into the bedroom.
 "Do you have clothes?"

 "We'll see," Brian said.
 "Charles is pretty astute."

-Avia walked outside and watched the grill while Brian showered.
+She walked outside and watched the grill while Brian showered.
 When she heard the steaks sizzling, she opened the grill and picked up the tongs.
 Avia moved the steak from the top grate to the bottom.
-Then, she put the corn on the top grate and closed the lid.
+Then, she walked back inside to get the corn so she could put it on the top grates.

-She turned to look at the peir and the water.
+Once she was finished, she turned to look at the pier and the water.
 It looked like the cops were about finished.
-Avia slowly walked over to the line of police tape.
-"Are you done?"
+She wanted to walk over and ask, but Brian was adamant that she remain around the warehouse.

 "Charles did move a couple days of clothes here," Brian said.